aistra0528/Hail/README_EN.md

 Hail can work with `Device Owner`, `Dhizuku`, `Superuser` (Root) and `Shizuku` (including Sui).

-**Frozen app need to be unfrozen by the same working mode.**
+**Any apps that have been frozen on Hail will need to be unfrozen by the same working mode.**

-1. For devices support wifi adb or rooted, `Shizuku` is recommend.
+1. For devices supporting wifi adb or rooted devices, `Shizuku` is recommend.

-2. For rooted devices, `Superuser` is alternative. **It is slower.**
+2. For rooted devices, `Superuser` is an alternative. **It is slower.**

 3. Select `Device Owner` or `Dhizuku` otherwise. **These are a pain to set up.**

 ### Device Owner - Hide / Suspend

-This mode invoke:
+This mode invokes:

 - `DevicePolicyManager.setApplicationHidden` to hide apps.